Who Was Antoine de Saint-Exupéry?

-Antoine de Saint-Exupéry was born in Lyon, France, in 1900.
-Raised in an aristocratic family, he took his first airplane ride at the age of 12 and immediately fell in love.
+Antoine de Saint-Exupéry was a French writer, aviator, poet and author.
+Raised in an aristocratic family, he fell in love with aviation at an early age after took his first airplane ride at the age of 12.
 He received his pilot’s wings during his compulsory military service in 1922, around which time he also began to write.
 His adventures as a pilot would supply the inspiration for all of his literary endeavors, which culminated with the 1943 publication of the classic The Little Prince.
-Saint-Exupéry disappeared in July 1944 while flying a reconnaissance mission over occupied France during World War II, leading to speculation over the cause of his death that persists to the present day.

 While working various jobs, Saint-Exupéry began to write stories inspired by his experiences as a pilot.
 He published his first work, “The Aviator,” in 1926, the same year that he returned to flying as a mail pilot with the aviation company Aéropostale in Toulouse, covering routes between France, Spain and North Africa.
 The remainder of Saint-Exupéry’s life would be defined by the intertwining of his dual occupations as aviator and author, with the former providing the inspiration for his literary work.